-For the final project in EME 801, you are asked to work in pairs to perform a financial evaluation for a real or hypothetical energy project of your choosing.
-(I expect that most project ideas will be hypothetical, but if you, your organization or research team has an actual energy project that you would like to use as a case study, those would certainly be welcome.)
-You will be expected to define the scope of the project, provide a pro forma financial analysis that reflects knowledge of project valuation techniques as well as the relevant energy commodity market for your project (e.g. the oil or petroleum product market if your project was a refinery), and to identify and analyze market, policy or regulatory factors that may affect project viability in the future.
+For the final project in EME 801, you are asked to work in groups of two or three to perform a financial evaluation for a real or hypothetical energy project chosen from the list of topics below.
+You will be expected to make some choices about the scope of your project, provide a pro forma financial analysis that reflects knowledge of project valuation techniques as well as the relevant energy commodity market for your project (e.g. the oil or petroleum product market if your project was a refinery), and to identify and analyze market, policy or regulatory factors that may affect project viability in the future.
 You will also be asked to peer-review one other student’s work.

 In the past, some folks have asked if they can use a project topic from another course for this project assignment.
 My response to this is a rather firm "no" because it creates problems with the same work being used for multiple courses (which is a violation of Penn State's academic integrity policy).
 Your project topic should be something that interests you, and which you aren't working on already in another course context.
 If you are inspired to work on a specific topic because of your work or community experience, that is fine – but all analysis for this project must be original work created just for this class.
 You may not repurpose analysis from your place of work or other context.
 Additionally, no company proprietary data may be used for the project.
 All data and information that you use must come from public-domain sources that can be freely accessed by anyone.
 Some relevant resources will be placed in the Final Project folder on Canvas, but groups are also encouraged to find other relevant data sources.

 Project Timeline and Milestones

 Submit a first draft spreadsheet pro forma P&L and cash flow statement.
-Also submit a word processed document describing two sensitivity analyses that you propose in order to assess the robustness of your project’s financial viability.
+Also, submit a word processed document describing two sensitivity analyzes that you propose in order to assess the robustness of your project’s financial viability.

 Submit a first draft word-processed document containing the following elements: